saegl5/jiayou_update_events/README.md

 1. Go to [Google Apps Script](https://script.google.com/), and create a new project.
 2. Copy and paste [the script](./Code.gs) into the editor, and save the file.
+3. Run the script to acquire authorization.
-3. Create an HTML file, and name it "Index."
+4. Create an HTML file, and name it "Index."
-4. Copy and paste [the markup text](./Index.html) into the editor, and save the file.
+5. Copy and paste [the markup text](./Index.html) into the editor, and save the file.
-5. Deploy the project as a Web app, and open the assigned URL.
+6. Deploy the project as a Web app, and open the assigned URL.
-6. Modify the calendar name, search query, events' title, location, description, start time, and end time.
+7. Modify the calendar name, search query, events' title, location, description, start time, and end time.
 (Modifying the calendar name is recommended, if you had created events on an alternate calendar. ***Must name the calendar differently from the owner name, otherwise the script will not update events.***)
-7. Press submit.
-(Requires permission to make changes to events and authorization. ***Note also that updating calendar events may be subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en).***)
+8. Press submit.
+(Requires permission to make changes to events and another authorization. ***Note also that updating calendar events may be subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en).***)

-## Known Issue

-- [ ] Deploying the project as a Web app should, but does not always, grant the app authorization.
-You may need to run the script manually, then re-open the assigned URL. **(still investigating)**

 <hr>
 Made with &heartsuit; in Visual Studio Code